Mattish/Railtype-PSM-Engine/README.md

 ![](http://mattish.co.uk/github/example2.jpg)

 _400 textured cubes flying out from the center while rotating.
-Holds at 60 fps on the device_
+Holds at 60 fps on the device.
+Can pumped up to 2000 cubes before hitting VBO limit, and as explained matrix per drawcall drops fps to about 25~ before it crashes_